 This feature identifies if your aircraft is flying in a wind shear condition by utilizing airspeed, vertical speed, and other information and will provide warning or caution for the crew.

 The Garmin G5000 is not only Garmin’s entry to the jet retrofit market, but it is one of the most sophisticated avionics systems available on the market today.
-Garmin’s continual evolution of their products focuses on user-centric design.
+Garmin’s continual evolution of its products focuses on user-centric design.
 Their unbeatable systems provide the most feature-rich products on the market.
 At Elliott Aviation, we offer the most G5000 experience, shortest downtime, extensive product familiarization, and one-stop-shop solutions for your aircraft.